AshutoshDash1999/custom-starship.toml-file/README.md

 Store the file in `./config`.

-Please check first if you have `FiraCode NF Bold`.
+Please check first if you have `FiraCode NF Bold` font installed.

 ```
 # Replace the "❯" symbol in the prompt with "➜"